splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 To purchase additional Twilio numbers, follow the process specified in the above **Acquiring a Twilio Phone Number** section.

-Next, you’ll need to create a new Service and Function.
+Next, you'll need to create a new Service and Function.
 Repeat the steps specified above from `Twilio
 Functions <https://help.victorops.com/knowledge-base/twilio-live-call-routing-guide/#twilio-functions>`__
 through `Add Function to a Phone
 Number <https://help.victorops.com/knowledge-base/twilio-live-call-routing-guide/#add-function-to-a-phone-number>`__,
 this time specifying the Team and Escalation Policy you want this number to call.
-Note: you’ll need to name your new service something slightly different than you named the first one.
-This name is visual only and doesn’t affect functionality, so we recommend naming it after the team it’s designed to reach.
+Note: you'll need to name your new service something slightly different than you named the first one.
+This name is visual only and doesn't affect functionality, so we recommend naming it after the team it's designed to reach.

 .. _routing-keys-1: